Noida Film City: Broadcasting

 Of the many companies and studios, Famous Studios has been producing feature films and TV programs on a regular basis for various satellite channels, which makes the film city a vibrant centre of flourishing activities.
 The film city also caters to various corporate offices and headquarters for satellite Channels, multiplex offices, news and publication companies, radio and audio broadcasting and film companies.
-Thus, the film city provides a suitable environment conducive of mass media and its studies.
+Thus, the film city provides a suitable environment conducive to mass media and its studies.

 Tours

-The film city offers guided tours to tourists, visitors and the interested alike, and cover the entire film city by showcasing various features and more through shopping malls, souvenir shops, live performances and theatres.
+The film city offers guided tours to tourists, visitors and the interested alike, and covers the entire film city by showcasing various features and more through shopping malls, souvenir shops, live performances and theatres.
 So far, the film city has attracted over 2 million visitors.
+Guided tours are informational, allowing visitors to observe studios and media facilities from designated areas without disrupting production.

 New Film City

 In September 2020, the Chief Minister of Uttar Pradesh, Yogi Adityanath, announced to create a new and much bigger film city to serve as a hub of film-making in northern India in the under-development Sector 21 of YEIDA City, located in southern Noida.
 It will become the largest film city in Northern India and the second-largest film city in the world, covering an area of over 1000 acre, after Ramoji Film City in Hyderabad.
 The Yamuna Expressway Industrial Development Authority (YEIDA) has stated that alongside the film city, there will be a dedicated infotainment zone, a financial city, a commercial centre and many other facilities equipped with advanced and state-of-the-art public and technological facilities and features.
 The plan has been highly favoured by popular actors and singers of Bollywood, like Udit Narayan, Akshay Kumar and Boney Kapoor, who has appointed a Kanpur-based firm, Bayview Projects LLP, by creating a joint venture (JV) with Bhutani Group, to develop the project.
 The Detailed Project Report (DPR) of the project was prepared by the YEIDA after creating the blueprint, and submitted to the Government of Uttar Pradesh in June 2021.
 It was approved by the Government of Uttar Pradesh in the August 2021, and construction was supposed to begin from the same year, and finish by 2022.
 However, due to the COVID-19 pandemic, it got delayed, and a new revised DPR had to be prepared to change the alignment and correspond with the timeframe when work was rescheduled to begin from January 2022, which was submitted in October 2022, and finish by 2023.
 As of May 2024, construction is yet to begin by the latter half of 2024.